 Clio draws on the expertise of the following associates for advice on diverse humanities and media-related history projects.
 They also act as consultants, editors, and content providers related to their expertise.

-Elaine Abelson, Ph.D., faculty member at both Eugene Lang College of the New School and the Graduate Faculty (Historical Studies); author, When Ladies Go A-Thieving: Middleclass Shoplifters in Victorian Department Stores.
+Elaine Abelson, Ph.D., associate professor of history, Eugene Lang College of the New School; author, When Ladies Go A-Thieving: Middleclass Shoplifters in Victorian Department Stores.

 Julia Alvarez, M.A., novelist, essayist and poet; author, How the García Girls Lost Their Accents and In the Time of the Butterflies; a writer-in-residence at Middlebury College.

-Joyce Berkman, Ph.D., director, Valley Women's History Collaborative; professor of history, University of Massachusetts, Amherst; author, The Healing Imagination of Olive Schriner: Beyond South African Colonialism; editor, Contemplating Edith Stein.
+Joyce Berkman, Ph.D., professor emerita, University of Massachusetts, Amherst; director, Valley Women's History Collaborative; author, The Healing Imagination of Olive Schriner: Beyond South African Colonialism; editor, Contemplating Edith Stein.

-Patricia Bonomi, Ph.D., professor of history emerita, New York University; author, A Factious People: Politics and Society in Colonial New York.
+Patricia Bonomi, Ph.D., professor emerita, New York University; author, A Factious People: Politics and Society in Colonial New York.

 Melanie Gustafson, Ph.D., associate professor of history, University of Vermont; author, Women in the Republican Party 1854-1924.

-Eliza McFeely, Ph.D., assistant professor of history, College of New Jersey; author, Zuni and the American Imagination.
+Eliza McFeely, Ph.D., history teacher, Moorestown Friends School; author, Zuni and the American Imagination.

-Eric Schlosser, M.LITT., Oxford University, author, Fast Food Nation, and Reefer Madness.
+Eric Schlosser, M.LITT., Oxford University; author, Command and Control, Fast Food Nation, and Reefer Madness.

-Susan Ware, Ph.D., author and teacher specializing in twentieth century American history and the history of American women; editor, Notable American Women; author, Still Missing: Amelia Earhart and the Search of Modern Feminism.
+Susan Ware, Ph.D., author and teacher specializing in twentieth century American history and the history of American women; editor, Notable American Women; author, Game, Set, Match and Still Missing: Amelia Earhart and the Search for Modern Feminism.